Improved method to determine the $\Xi_c-\Xi_c'$ mixing: Numerical Results

-We simulate the three-point function $C_3^{6-\bar 3} (t_{\rm seq}, t)$, and adopt the parameterization in Eq.~\eqref{eq: parameterization} to determine the parameter $| M_{\bar{s} s}^{6-\bar{3}}|$ with the fitted results shown in Fig.~\ref{fig:C11P29S_f}.
-To determine the mixing angle, we quote the masses of $\Xi_c$ and $\Xi_c'$ as $m_{\Xi_c}=2.468$GeV and $m_{\Xi'_c}=2.578$ from Particle Data Group~\cite{ParticleDataGroup:2022pth}.
-For the quark masses, their results depend on the scale, which should be compensated by the renormalization of the $\bar ss$ operator.
+We numerically simulate the three-point function $C_3^{6-\bar 3} (t_{\rm seq}, t)$, and adopt the parametrization in Eq.~\eqref{eq: parameterization} to extract the matrix elements $| M_{8}^{6-\bar{3}}|$ and $| M_{\bar{s} s}^{6-\bar{3}}|$, the fit result is shown in Fig.~\ref{fig:C11P29S_f}.
+To determine the mixing angle, we quote the masses $m_{\Xi_c}=2.468$GeV and $m_{\Xi'_c}=2.578$ from Particle Data Group (PDG)~\cite{ParticleDataGroup:2022pth}.
+For the quark masses, their results depend on the scale, which should be compensated by the renormalization scale dependence of the $O_8$ (or $\bar ss$) operator.
 Since the aim of this paper is to demonstrate the improved method used in this work, we take two values for the quark masses and include their differences as a systematic uncertainty, which in principle could be removed by a more sophisticated analysis on the lattice.
-Particle Data Group gives the $m_s-m_u\simeq 0.090 \rm GeV$ which corresponds to $\mu=2$ GeV, while the running effects from $2$GeV to $1$ GeV approximately gives a factor 1.35~\cite{ParticleDataGroup:2022pth}.
-So we take $m_s-m_u\simeq 0.12 \rm GeV$ with $\mu=1$ GeV as the central value in the estimate.
-The result for the mixing angle is shown in Tab.~\ref{tab:theta}, from which one can see that the mixing angle is about $1^\circ$.
-The first uncertainty in $\theta$ is statistical, and the second uncertainty arises from the quark mass difference.
+PDG gives $m_s-m_u\simeq 0.090 \rm GeV$ at $\mu=2$ GeV, and the running effects from $2$GeV to $1$GeV approximately gives a factor 1.35~\cite{ParticleDataGroup:2022pth}.
+So we adopt $m_s-m_u\simeq 0.12\rm GeV$ at $\mu=1$GeV in our calculation, and take into account the scale uncertainty to estimate the systematic error from quark masses.
+The numerical results of the matrix elements $| M_{\bar{s} s/8}^{6-\bar{3}}|$ and mixing angle $\theta$ are collected in Tab.~\ref{tab:theta}.

 A few remarks are given in order.